kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : On the same DVD as the [Anything Goes \'lost footage\'](https://kyratrades.github.io/musicals#anything-goes---first-broadway-revival---1988-lost-footage-highlights)

+Patti LuPone: Matters Of The Heart - Los Angeles, CA - August 28, 1998 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+NOTES
+: Patti LuPone in concert at the Cerritos Center in Los Angeles, with Dick Gallagher at the piano.
+This was the first time she did this particular concert, which she presented on Broadway in 2000, and then toured through 2005.
+She edited the show down a lot from what is presented here.
+This was recorded on the first of two nights.
+Songs include: "Ridin' High," "I've Still Got My Health," "Let's Face the Music and Dance," "A Mile Down the Highway (There's a Toll Bridge)", "Where Love Resides," "Storybook," Theme from Carnival ("Love Makes The World Go 'Round"), "A Cock-Eyed Optimist," "I Want a Man," "It's For You," "I'm In Love with a Wonderful Guy," "Shattered Illusions," "They Say It's Wonderful," "Not a Day Goes By," "Playbill," John Bucchino "Bewitched," "I Will," "Air That I Breathe," "Sand and Water," "Being Alive," "When the World Was Young," "I Never Do Anything Twice," "I Regret Everything," "Real Emotional Girl," "My Father," "Look Mummy, No Hands," "My Son," "Back To Before," "Same Old Lang Syne," "Hello Young Lovers," "If These Walls Could Speak," "Don't Cry For Me Argentina," "As Long As He Needs Me," "I Dreamed a Dream," "The Way You Look Tonight”.
+Nicely filmed from the balcony.
+Some spotlight washout.

 Coulda Woulda Shoulda - Orange County, California - October 10, 2009
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }